 The evening purse, too, would have been of a formal nature and made of sequins, gold mesh, glittering beads, or other colorful materials.

 It would have also been wise to wear a matching dress jacket, fringe evening shawl, or fur wrap to a formal affair.
 Jewelry was minimal, perhaps a long bead or pearl necklace, drop earrings, and a bracelet were optional.
 Accessories such as long gloves, a hand fan, fringe shawl or boa, and cigarette holder were also glamorous additions.

 1920s Mature Women’s Fashion

-Not everyone was a bright young thing in the 1920s, nor did they want to wear the latest fashion of drop waist dresses.
+Not everyone was a bright young thing in the 1920s, nor did they want to wear the latest fashion of drop-waist dresses.
 Many mature women continued to wear the fashions of 10 years prior to the 1920s.
-This meant long, modest gowns, in dark rich fabrics.
-Tall lace up boots or strappy heels were more comfortable for women who grew up wearing them.
-Hats were larger as well, not the helmet cloches of the roaring twenties.
+This meant long, modest, waistless tunic dresses, in dark rich fabrics.

 More Outfit Ideas

-- Read 8 easy 1920s costume ideas that are easy to put together from things you already own.
+- Read 10 easy 1920s costume ideas that are simple to put together from things you already own.
 Day and evening dresses, casual clothing, gangster girls, garden party, DIY, thrifted and more.

-- Non-flapper outfit ideas – simple dresses, separates, pants, sportswear and non-beaded eveningwear ideas
+- Non-flapper outfit ideas – Simple dresses, separates, pants, sportswear and non-beaded eveningwear outfits.

-- One Hour Dress Tips and Reviews – Sew a simple dress in just 2 hours.
+- One Hour Dress Tips and Reviews – Sew a basic dress in only 2 hours.
 See many examples of how to adapt this vintage 1924 pattern into day and evening looks.
 This article on accessorizing a plain dress will help too.